-It's unclear if Lovato is sober again after her confirmed relapse, but ET has reached out to her reps for comment on the song.
 Now, we're taking a look back at all the times Lovato has been vocal about her sobriety over the past few years in interviews with ET.

 In March 2015, Lovato shared some of her tips for staying on a healthy, inspirational path when we spoke to her during a sit-down chat.

 "I think what inspires me is remembering that I deserve to be the best that I can be," she said.
 "And also knowing people look at me as a role model.
 It gives me the fire to continue to be strong and try to show people that there's so much more to life when you take care of yourself and when you are able to be all that you can be."

 Exactly two years later, she gave us an update on staying on that same path moments before she was honored with the Artistic Award of Courage at the UCLA Open Mind Gala.

 "What keeps me on this path is... there's a drive that I have to stay sober because I know that my life depends on it," she said.
 "If I would have continued down that road, I don't know if I'd be here today.
 So it's something that's very important to me."

 "I've been able to share my story with other people, and I've had fans that come up to me and tell me, 'Because you got sober, I got sober,'" she added.
 "It's just been a really beautiful thing."

 ET also spoke with Lovato that month at a junket for Smurfs: The Lost Village, where we asked the former Disney star if there was ever a time when she felt like she blew it in Hollywood.